SEO My Website Guru SEO Blog

 By Frank Jones January 2, 2026

-Local search keeps evolving, but it’s definitely not dead.
-Businesses still battle for local customers who want fast answers, clear options, and trustworthy local choices.
+Local search has changed fast, but it has not faded.
+Businesses still compete for nearby customers who want quick answers, clear options, and trusted local choices.
+Search tools now mix maps, AI summaries, and reviews into one decision path.

 A group of professionals collaborating around a digital screen displaying SEO data and maps in a bright modern office.